rerun1/iceCreamFlavors/README.md

 ## Description
 Web page lists america's favorite ice cream flavors.
 Rather than writing the flavors in the HTML, a JavaScript loop inserts the flavors into the page from an array.

+Also added a full list of 60 ice cream flavors from wikipedia and created a list of my own favorites.
+Created arrays from initial wiki list by pushing out the index place in brackets.

 <br>

 ## Objectives